History of Newport News, Virginia: 1881–1896: Railroad transforms tiny farming village into new city

-The first half of the 20th century: 2 world wars

-In the early years, leaders of the community and shipyard were virtually interchangeable.
+In the early years of the new city, leaders of the community and shipyard were virtually interchangeable.
 The newly incorporated city's first mayor, initially appointed, and then elected in 1898, was Walter A. Post.
 He had come to the area as one of the builders of the C&O Railway's terminals.
-He later became president of the shipyard, serving from March 9, 1911 to Feb.
-12, 1912, when he died.
+He later became president of the shipyard, serving from March 9, 1911, to February 12, 1912, when he died.